agcollins/Reflections-Privacy-Policy/README.md

-# Reflections Privacy Policy
+# Privacy Policy

-Privacy Policy

-Effective Date: 1-10-2025
+Effective Date: January 10, 2025

-1. Introduction
+## 1. Introduction

 Welcome to Reflections.
 Your privacy is important to us.
 This Privacy Policy outlines how we collect, use, and protect your information.

-2. Information We Collect
+## 2. Information We Collect

-Google Account: When signing in with Google, we collect your unique user ID (UID).
+* Google Account: When signing in with Google, we collect your unique user ID (UID).

-Authentication Data: Firebase verifies your identity using authentication tokens.
+* Authentication Data: Firebase verifies your identity using authentication tokens.

-App Data: User-generated content and preferences are stored in Firebase Realtime Database.
+* App Data: User-generated content and preferences are stored in Firebase Realtime Database.

-3. How We Use Your Information
+## 3. How We Use Your Information

-Authenticate your identity and provide access.
+* Authenticate your identity and provide access.

-Store and manage app-related data.
+* Store and manage app-related data.

-Improve your app experience.
+* Improve your app experience.

-4. Sharing Information
+## 4. Sharing Information

-We do not sell your data.
+* We do not sell your data.
 Sharing occurs only with:

-Service Providers: Firebase for secure authentication and storage.
+* Service Providers: Firebase for secure authentication and storage.

-Legal Obligations: When required by law.
+* Legal Obligations: When required by law.

-5. Data Security
+## 5. Data Security

-We use encryption and access controls to protect your data but note no system is 100% secure.
+* We use encryption and access controls to protect your data but note no system is 100% secure.

-6. Your Rights
+## 6. Your Rights

-Access or update your information.
+* Access or update your information.

-Request data deletion (some data may be retained as required).
+* Request data deletion (some data may be retained as required).

-Opt out by discontinuing app use.
+* Opt out by discontinuing app use.

-7. Third-Party Services
+## 7. Third-Party Services

-Our app uses Firebase.
+* Our app uses Firebase.
 Review their policy here: Google Privacy Policy.

 8. Children’s Privacy

-We do not knowingly collect information from children under 13.
+* We do not knowingly collect information from children under 13.
 If discovered, such data will be deleted.

 9. Policy Updates

-Changes to this policy will be posted here.
+* Changes to this policy will be posted here.
 Continued use of the app signifies acceptance.

 10. Contact Us

-For questions, contact us at aygcollins+privacy@gmail.com.
+* For questions, contact us at aygcollins+privacy@gmail.com.

 Thank you for using Reflections.